Introducing loc.gov: Orientation and Research Strategies

 become familiar with the digital formats on the site.
 (Please see our Web discussions page for additional webinar offerings.)

 When: Orientation programs last for one hour.
-Sessions scheduled for Fall 2014 are:
+Sessions scheduled through the end of February 2015 are:

 Where: Online via webinar.
 Log on information will be emailed within the week prior